 Youth Work Ireland is the largest youth organisation in Ireland.
 It is made up of 21 Local Member Youth Services and a national office.
-It actively engage with over 76,000 young people every week.
-Youth Work Ireland disseminates information about youth work to young people, through its website, newsletters and events.
+It actively engages with over 76,000 young people every week.
+Youth Work Ireland distributes information about youth work to young people through its website, newsletters and events.

 Eurodesk is a European youth information network.
 It distributes information to young people and to local youth information providers about EU funding and opportunities to work, study, volunteer and travel in Europe.
 Eurodesk Ireland’s work includes distributing information about EU youth work opportunities, for example through national and regional events and through contributing to the European Youth Portal, a European Commission website which publishes articles, news and events for young people.
 Eurodesk is funded by Erasmus+ and is managed in Ireland by Léargas.